telerik/ajax-docs/controls/listview/items/drag-and-drop.md

 ---
 title: Drag and Drop
-page_title: Drag and Drop | RadListView for ASP.NET AJAX Documentation
+page_title: Drag and Drop - RadListView
-description: Drag and Drop
+description: Check our Web Forms article about Drag and Drop.
 slug: listview/items/drag-and-drop
 tags: drag,and,drop
 published: True